History & Culture

 Photo courtesy of Island County Historical Society.

-For time immemorial, the Lower Skagit People had permanent villages on the shores of Penn Cove.
-The island provided an abundance of natural resources —salmon, bottom fish, shellfish, berries, small game, deer, and water fowl.
-The Lower Skagit People cultivated the prairies with selective burning, transplanting, and mulching to encourage the growth of favored root crops like bracken fern and camas.
+For thousands of years, the Lower Skagit People thrived on the shores of Penn Cove, establishing permanent villages and living in harmony with the land.
+Rich with natural resources, the island provided an abundance of salmon, bottom fish, shellfish, berries, small game, deer, and waterfowl.
+The Lower Skagit People skillfully managed the prairies through practices such as selective burning, transplanting, and mulching to encourage the growth of bracken fern, camas, and other favored root crops.

 Letters Home...